 Distinguished Boards and Beams has a revolving inventory of authentic reclaimed historic log cabins built from hand hewn logs by early American craftsmen.
-Incorporating one of these aesthetically rich structures into your project enhances its rustic appeal with unmatched authenticity and preserves a piece of American history.
+Incorporating one of these aesthetically rich structures into your project is a truly unique experience, as your daily life becomes linked to a genuine piece of American history.
 We have seen historic cabins restored as entire wings of or additions to luxury residences or even reassembled and featured as part of the architectural design inside a Twitter office building.
 Our experienced eyes for quality and skills in proper disassembly and reassembly ensure that your hand hewn cabin will last for many more generations to enjoy.

 Own a Piece of History: Currently in Our Inventory, The Old Hill Place

 We currently have in in our inventory a particularly distinctive set of hand hewn chestnut historic cabins, known collectively as The Old Hill Place.
 Built in the early 1790s for wealthy landowners on Kentucky frontier, The Old Hill Place was considered one of the finest and largest log homes in the region.
 Its hand hewn, cathedral notched character tells a documented story of fine craftsmanship and 18th Century life.
 We are currently offering a unique opportunity to see this gem in person, as it has been professionally reassembled at our facility in Carbondale, Colorado.

 Finding antique cabins of this caliber is extremely rare, and it is even rarer to find owners willing to sell the original structures for restoration and reuse.
 In the case of The Old Hill Place, which was hidden on a country road, only locals and historians knew of its existence until very recently.